giridharmb/loadavg-websocket-gcharts/README.md

 - 15 mins is : 3
 ```

-The the load average percentage (%) in the last
+Then the load average percentage (%) calculation in the last
 ```
 - 1 min is   : 8/12 * 100 => 66%
 - 5 mins is  : 6/12 * 100 => 50%
 - 15 mins is : 3/12 * 100 => 25%
 ```

 #### Load Average

 ![plot](./loadavg.jpg)